 Penalties can range from the following minimum to maximum sentences:

 No matter what type of drug distribution charge you are facing, your priority should be to obtain legal protection from an attorney at LaHood Norton Law Group.
-Our highly skilled lawyers have decades of combined experience both inside and outside state and federal courtrooms.
+Our highly skilled lawyers have nearly a century of combined experience both inside and outside state and federal courtrooms.